dsl-logo

 First-home buyer grant in SA

-First Home Owner Grant: Eligible first-home buyers in South Australia can get up to $15,000 towards buying or building a new home valued at up to $650,000.
+First Home Owner Grant: Eligible first-home buyers in South Australia can get up to $15,000 towards buying or building a new home — regardless of how much the new property costs.
+In June 2024, the SA government removed property price caps for the FHOG.
 Eligible properties under the program include:

-• A new house, unit, townhouse or duplex (including off-the-plan)
+• A new house, unit, townhouse, duplex (including off-the-plan), vacant land

 Other home buyer initiatives in SA